andrew/ultimate-awesome/README.md

 - [sentinel-awesome](https://github.com/sentinel-group/sentinel-awesome) - A curated list of awesome things (resource, sample, extensions) for Sentinel.
 - [Awesome_Satellite_Benchmark_Datasets](https://github.com/Seyed-Ali-Ahmadi/Awesome_Satellite_Benchmark_Datasets) - Supplementary material for our paper "THERE IS NO DATA LIKE MORE DATA" is provided.
 - [Awesome-Ethereum](https://github.com/ttumiel/Awesome-Ethereum) - A Curated List of Awesome Ethereum Resources.
+- [awesome-xmpp](https://github.com/bluszcz/awesome-xmpp) - A curated list of delightful XMPP related resources.
 - [awesome-taleb](https://github.com/cetiny/awesome-taleb) - A curated list of awesome things about Nassim Nicholas Taleb.
-- [awesome-lemmy](https://github.com/dbeley/awesome-lemmy) - A community driven list of useful apps, tools and websites for the Lemmy federated social network.
 - [awesome-ebooks-list](https://github.com/ebooklist/awesome-ebooks-list) - 编程类电子书合集.
 - [awesome-fuse](https://github.com/fuse-compound/awesome-fuse) - A curated list of awesome Fuse applications, articles, and plugins.
 - [awesome-iran-remote](https://github.com/iranremote/awesome-iran-remote) - A list of remote-friendly or full-remote companies that targets iranian talents.